Spec-Ops Command: SEAL raid book 'a lie'

 "In the weeks and months leading up to Neptune's Spear (the code name for the bin Laden mission), it was my privilege to help troops and platoons train for submissions and run parallel HVT (high-value target) missions," Pfarrer writes.

-"That is categorically incorrect," spokesman Nye said of the passage.
+"That is categorically incorrect," spokesman Nye said.
 "He was not involved in mission planning, execution or close mission analysis."

 Pfarrer deflected that criticism, saying he was conducting training for the SEAL Team 6's parent organization, the Naval Special Warfare Command, through his defense security company Acme Ballistics.
 He refused to describe how closely such training was related to the raid, saying the contracts are classified.